Ecology, Evolution and Behavior

+The ecology, evolution and behavior concentration offers students opportunities for in-depth study of ecological systems and behavioral biology in the context of evolutionary biology.
 Ecology is the study of organisms and their interactions and relations with their environments, both living and non-living.
-Twenty-first century ecology is based on robust theoretical principles and draws from many disciplines including biology, chemistry, geology, evolution, genetics, oceanography, physiology, behavior and environmental science.
-It encompasses wide areas of interest, extending from molecular biology to global environments.
-The approach to many ecological issues is both interdisciplinary and applied.
+Twenty-first century ecology and behavioral biology are based on robust theoretical principles and draw from many disciplines including biology, chemistry, geology, evolution, genetics, oceanography, physiology, behavior and ecotoxicology.
+It encompasses wide areas of interest, extending from molecular biology to individual species to global environments.
+The approach to many ecological and behavioral issues is both interdisciplinary and applied.

-Merrimack College’s geographic location gives students access to diverse off-campus sites, ranging from marine environments to salt marshes to mountains to forests to riverine systems to wetlands to lakes.
+Merrimack College’s geographic location gives students access to diverse off-campus sites, ranging from near and off-shore marine environments to salt marshes to mountains to forests to watersheds to wetlands to lakes.
 This array of sites gives students access to all the terrestrial, freshwater, estuarine and marine habitats in the region.
-Our ‘environmental geography’ puts us in the middle of a real-world laboratory where students and faculty can engage in real-world ecological research and investigation.
+Our ‘environmental geography’ puts us in the middle of a real-world laboratory where students and faculty can engage in real-world ecological and behavioral research and investigation.

-In addition, the Merrimack campus is also an ecological field site where wetlands, forests, successional communities and wildlife habitats can be studied.
 Merrimack has well-equipped instrumentation laboratories available to students and faculty for a range of quantitative studies in water chemistry, soils, tissue analysis and environmental monitoring.
-There are also ample opportunities to work on sustainability issues through Merrimack’s Campus Environmental Sustainability Initiative.

-After graduating, students have gone on to graduate programs in ecology, marine biology, watershed science, environmental science, environmental policy and environmental law.
+After graduating, students have gone on to both Master’s and Doctorate graduate programs in ecology, behavior, evolution, marine biology, watershed science, environmental science, environmental policy and environmental law.
 Other students work for environmental consulting firms, regional conservation commissions, state and federal agencies and not-for-profit organizations.
 Other students have gone into environmental education, biology teaching and research.

 - BIO2010 Ecology